 The Katabatic Gear Onni 50 is a lightweight pack built for day hiking and quick overnight backpacking trips.
 Founded in 2007, Colorado-based Katabatic Gear started by making quilts for the backcountry and has now expanded into a full line of backpacks, sleeping bags and bivys.

 The first time I packed the Katabatic Gear Onni 50L Backpack I found myself struggling to fit all the gear I needed inside.
 Finally, I decided to test this backpack out to see just how well it would hold during a couple overnight backpacking trips through Yellowstone National Park.

 With a 50L capacity, I was able to stuff my 0 Degree sleeping bag inside the main compartment of the backpack, and not much else.
 When I tried this with my -20 sleeping bag it would not fit inside the backpack.
 However, the Katabatic Gear Onni V40 did have plenty of room for a 25-degree sleeping bag.

 So depending on what you plan to carry this pack may or may not work for you.

 When packed with the O degree bag on the inside of the backpack, about 75% of the space was taken up.
 The full frame style allows for easy carrying of the pack, however, it limits the amount of width on the inside of the backpack.
-See the photo below, it’s about as wide as a Nalgene bottle.
+See the photo above, it’s about as wide as a Nalgene bottle.

 With a roll-top closure, you can stuff even more gear inside the pack towards the top.
 This worked perfectly to access to stuff you might need on the fly like a headlamp, extra layers and more.
 The pack is designed with a magnetic closure, although it was only noticed when looking up the pack for this review.
 The magnetic closure could be beefed up a bit.